julia-guo/ML-Climate-Final-Project-Template/journal.md

 Hello!
 This is my first entry.
 How exciting!

 In this journal, I will be recording my progress, discoveries, roadblocks, thoughts and feelings, etc. surrounding the research I am conducting towards the final project for this class.
 I look forward to this journey and I hope I am able to produce interesting and helpful work by the end of the semester.

+**Progress:** Today I looked through the 2021 and 2020 iterations of the NeurIPS Workshop Tackling Climate Change with Machine Learning for papers related to NLP and climate, since my background is in NLP.
+I compiled a list of eight papers for literature review.

+## January 23rd, 2022

+**Progress:** Today I read two papers from the aforementioned lit review.
+One was about creating benchmarking tasks for remote sensing (CV).
+The other was about classifying corporate disclosures for climate risk.
+It may be interesting to think of some NLP-related benchmarking tasks, such as taking large pre-trained language models and fine-tuning them on climate risk text classification.
+The problem with this is that I will need a large amount of labeled data, which I do not have at the moment.
+I will continue looking for a labeled dataset, but it may also be interesting to think of weak labelling algorithms to automatically label climate-related text data.